eclipse-archived/codewind-installer/README.md

 1. Download the release binary file to a folder on your system.
 2. Use the `cd` command to go to the location of the downloaded file in the command line window.
-3. If the binary file has the `.dms` extension, remove the extension so that the file is named `codewind-installer-macos`.
+3. If the binary file has the `.dms` extension, remove the extension so that the file is named `cwctl-macos`.
-4. Enter the `chmod +x codewind-installer-macos` command to give yourself execution permissions for the binary.
+4. Enter the `chmod +x cwctl-macos` command to give yourself execution permissions for the binary.
 5. If you already have a `codewind-workspace` with your projects in it, copy it into your `/Users/<username>` home directory.
-If you do not already have a workspace, the installer creates an empty workspace for you in this directory.
+If you do not already have a workspace, the CLI creates an empty workspace for you in this directory.
-6. Type `./codewind-installer-macos` in the command line window to run the installer.
+6. Type `./cwctl-macos` in the command line window to run the CLI.
-7. To run a command, enter `./codewind-installer-macos <command>`.
+7. To run a command, enter `./cwctl-macos <command>`.

 ## Downloading the release binary for Linux

 1. Download the release binary file to a folder on your system.
 2. Use the `cd` command to go to the location of the downloaded file in the command line window.
-3. If necessary, remove any file extensions so that the file is named `codewind-installer-linux`.
+3. If necessary, remove any file extensions so that the file is named `cwctl-linux`.
-4. Enter the `chmod +x codewind-installer-linux` command to give yourself execution permissions for the binary.
+4. Enter the `chmod +x cwctl-linux` command to give yourself execution permissions for the binary.
 5. If you already have a `codewind-workspace` with your projects in it, copy the workspace into your `$HOME` home directory.
-If you do not already have a workspace, the installer creates an empty workspace for you in this directory.
+If you do not already have a workspace, the CLI creates an empty workspace for you in this directory.
 6. Install `docker-compose` with [Install Docker Compose](https://docs.docker.com/compose/install/).
-7. To run the installer, enter `./codewind-installer-linux` in the command line window.
+7. To run the CLI, enter `./cwctl-linux` in the command line window.
-8. To run a command, enter `./codewind-installer-linux <command>`.
+8. To run a command, enter `./cwctl-linux <command>`.

 ## Downloading the release binary for Windows